Stand up straight! Stop slouching! Most of us have had that yelled at us since we were kids by well meaning (and some not so well meaning) adults.

 There are physical, mental, and habitual shifts that need to occur to make sustainable changes in your life.
 But it is well worth it because postural change can be a vehicle for insight into your personal strength, mobility, and habit detriments, and this can affect the entirety of your being.

 So What Can You Do to Improve Your Posture?

 Posture is a pretty complex subject, and one we can’t cover in near enough detail within an article like this.
 But if you want to work on improving your posture for your own needs, you’re in luck.

 Steven Low, author of the bestselling and most comprehensive bodyweight exercise training tome, Overcoming Gravity, reached out to us to collaborate on his new posture book.
 We, of course, accepted with great excitement.

-Our philosophies on posture and movement fit well together and the result is our latest project, Overcoming Poor Posture, which we are proud to announce is now available at the link below:
+Our philosophies on posture and movement fit well together and the result is Overcoming Poor Posture.

 Our new book, Overcoming Poor Posture, provides a systematic approach to improving how you stand and move, which will help you in all your endeavors.